 LinkedIn prods me: “Your account has been in hibernation for 6 months.”
 I think to myself, “So what?” and hit delete.
 But by morning, I’m peering in, wondering what’s new.

 I find my former manager being congratulated by a multitude of well-wishers on their new role.
 I decide not to join them, as it feels a bit galling that they came and went so fast.
-Momentarily, I consider quipping, “Sorry we broke you,” but realise that’s too close to the bone, and move on.
+Momentarily, I consider quipping, “Sorry we broke you,” but realising that’s too close to the bone, I move on.

 Scrolling, scrolling, these are all people that I used to know.
 Some of them have accrued impressive new job titles, others new acronyms after their name.
 Mostly, they’re a bunch of people in perpetual transition, moving from one role to another.
 This is that thing we call “career progression”.